effector/effector/docs/introduction/core-concepts.md

 ## Event

-`Event` is a function with arbitrary values which represents intention to change the state or message from one responsibility scope of an application to another.
+`Event` is a function with arbitrary values which represents intention to change the state or messaging between system parts.

 ## Store